finkelshtein/SunflowersWales/content/fundraising/12-11-2022-Gwili_Kitchen_Cafe/index.md

 It felt like a family gathering!

 Thank you to everyone who came to help us!
-Special thank you to <a href="https://www.facebook.com/christophffischer" target="_blank">Christoph Fischer</a>, <a href="https://www.facebook.com/williambryan.jones.3" target="_blank">Bryan Jones</a>, Claudine Barr, kitchen staff (Lizzy is our hero)!
+Special thank you to <a href="https://www.facebook.com/christophffischer" target="_blank" rel="noopener noreferrer">Christoph Fischer</a>, <a href="https://www.facebook.com/williambryan.jones.3" target="_blank" rel="noopener noreferrer">Bryan Jones</a>, Claudine Barr, kitchen staff (Lizzy is our hero)!

 And of cause to our Ukrainian cook Anna Lytvynenko and patisserie maker Olga Boiko